 Custodial credit risk is the risk that, in the event of the failure of an investment counterparty, the investor will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the investor, and are held by either the counterparty or the counterparty's trust department or agent, but not in the investor's name.
 DPFP mitigates this risk by having investments held at a custodian bank on behalf of DPFP.
-At December 31, 2017 and 2016, all investment securities held by the custodian were registered in the name of DPFP and were held by JPMorgan in the name of DPFP.
+At December 31, 2018 and 2017, all investment securities held by the custodian were registered in the name of DPFP and were held by JPMorgan in the name of DPFP.
+DPFP does not have a formal policy for custodial credit risk of its investments; however, management believes that custodial credit risk exposure is mitigated by the financial strength of the financial institutions in which the securities are held.